larry18/All-Designs/README.md

 # Designing
-My creativity towards Businesses.
+My creativity for Businesses.
 Old Portfolio but GOLD!!!!!